wasabi315/type-search-zoo/README.md

   - Insensitivity to (with some restrictions)
     - $\beta$-reduced or not
     - Currying/uncurrying
-    - The order of arguments and dependent pairs components (as long as they are not dependent on each other)
+    - The order of arguments (as long as they are not dependent on each other) and non-dependent pair components
     - A function that returns a dependent pair / a dependent pair of functions that return the components

 ```text